surajsharma/paper-jekyll-theme/_posts/2018-03-10-why-smart-beta.md

 ![](http://www.ftserussell.com/sites/default/files/anatomy-smart-beta-fig3.png)

 + _Designed to take advantage of perceived systematic biases or inefficiencies in the market_: it's the word "systematic" that irks me here.
 We get too emotionally tied to the systems we create, we get hemmed in or crowded out by them.
-Perhaps someone someday will make an "emergent systematic" factor index with meta-factors that control the weightage of actual factors, and tie it all up in a neat little python algorithm, now that would be a truly smart beta index with a variable holding period (has someone done this?).
+Perhaps someone someday will make an "emergent systematic" factor index with meta-factors that control the weightage of actual factors, and tie it all up in a neat little C++ algorithm, now that would be a truly smart beta index with a variable holding period (has someone done this?).

 + _Cost_: I don't know anything about this, always assume you're paying too much.
 I don't think I'm writing for the people who buy blackrock ETFs, I'm writing for the average Joe trader trying to get better returns and for him, I see smart beta as essentially an active play on high volatility, in troubled times you want affection more than sex, right?
 Name your price.